Car Accident Lawyer Serving Fort Pierce

 There are several intersections in Fort Pierce which primarily become the site of car accidents every year.

 The Georgia Avenue/Sunrise Boulevard/US 1 intersection in Fort Pierce can be made more dangerous by a large rail yard on the east where semi-trucks load and unload cargo throughout the day.
-This intersection is particularly difficult for semi-trucks to navigate.
+Our Fort Pierce truck accident lawyers know that this intersection is particularly difficult for semi-trucks to navigate.

 Another tricky intersection is the St. Lucie Boulevard and US 1 intersection that is particularly dangerous for pedestrians.
 There are no street lights at this intersection which makes crossing it very difficult in the night.